mayank311996/cheatsheets/courses/Udemy/course8/README.md

 make any sense.
 So, use other approaches.
 - When you download messages from MQTT client window, it will download only the messages that are being displayed on the window.
+- timestamp() is AWS DynamoDB built-in function.
+You can look into documentation for more built-in functions.